The3DP/PyLight/README.md

 # PyLight
 A cool traffic light you can run in (any) Terminal.
-All code is in Python.
+All code is Python.
 # Requirements
 Be sure to install pytz with:
 pip install pytz.